lucapette/website/content/writing/building-http-endpoints-with-kafka-streams-interactive-queries.md

   rely on interactive queries (as long as you're on JVM).

-As always, every architecture has a different set of trade-offs, we'll discuss them again (especially the negative sides of this approach) once we know what we're building.
+As always, every architecture has a different set of trade-offs, we'll discuss them again once we know what we're building.
 It's easier to explain them with a concrete example in mind.

 So what are we building here?
 For the sake of the discussion, we'll imagine a _purposely_ trivial application.
 The application collect words from a Kafka